ikelaiah/argparser-fp/README.md

 ## ⚖️ License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Release 0.2.0 — notes

+This minor release focuses on code quality and developer ergonomics:

+- Add a fast option lookup map (`FLookup`) to speed option resolution and centralize option registration.
+- Positionals are now strictly positional by default: `AddPositional` arguments are matched only by position and are not automatically available as `--name` switches.
+If you need a positional that is also accessible via a switch, use a future helper `AddPositionalAsNamed` (not present in 0.2.0) or add both an option and a positional.
+- Documentation updates (cheat-sheet and beginner's guide) to clarify behavior and edge cases.

+These changes are backwards-compatible for common usage patterns; they mainly affect advanced edge cases where a positional had previously been accessible via `--name`.

 ## 🙏 Acknowledgments